MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/set-when-business-closed-csh.md

          The first 12 characters of the name appear on each day of the closure on the calendar view of the affected resource's **Work Hours**.

     -  If the closure is an all-day event, select the **All Day Event** check box.
-The application automatically enters the duration of *1 day*.
+The application automatically enters the duration of *one day*.
     - In the **Start Time** and **End Time** boxes, enter the start and end date and time for the closure.

     - If you want to enter duration instead of an end time, select the length of the closure in the **Duration** box.
 The application automatically calculates the end time for you.